-Feed Rate/RPM:
+Feed Rate:

-This button has two functions, the first press will display the current Feed Rate.
-To change the Feed Rate use the numeric keypad and enter the Feed Rate desired.
-The decimal and first and/or second zero after the decimal are automatic.
-If you want a Feed Rate of .001 press 1 on the keypad and then ENTER, the computer will automatically put the setting at .001.
-If you want a feed rate of .012 then press 12 on the keypad and then ENTER.
-The Feed Rate is set at thousands of an inch per revolution of the spindle.
+This button when pressed will display the current Feed Rate.
+To change the Feed Rate, use the numerical key pad and enter the Feed Rate desired.
+The decimal and first zero after the decimal are automatic; if you want a Feed Rate of .001 press 1 on the keypad and enter, the computer will automatically put the setting at .001.
+The Feed Rate is stored individually for each program.

-The second press of this button, directly after the first press, will display the current RPM.
-To change the RPM use the numeric keypad, press the desired speed and then press ENTER.
+RPM:

-The Feed Rate and RPM are stored individually for each program.
+This button when pressed will display the current RPM.
+To change the RPM, use the numerical key pad and enter the RPM desired.
+The RPM is stored individually for each program.

-Float/Neutral:
+Float:

-This button has two functions, the first press of this button will switch the machine to Float.
+This button when pressed will switch the machine to Float.
 When in Float the spindle base is unclamped and is floating on a cushion of air.
-The Float position is used to move the machine horizontally and to manually center the spindle over a cylinder using the Manual Center knob.
+The Float button is used to manually center the machine using the Manual Center knob.